 The Yamaha Group believes that one of the most important management issues is ensuring the health and safety of our employees.
-In 2009, the Yamaha Group created the Group Health and Safety Management Policy and we aim to continually enhance the level of our health and safety.
+The Yamaha Group promotes health and safety activities based on the Group Health and Safety Management Standards and we aim to continually enhance the level of our health and safety.

 Health and Safety

 Basic Policy and Framework on Health and Safety

 Standards and Basic Policy for the Group Safety and Health Management Rules

 The Management and employees of the Group Companies shall view maintaining the health and safety of all people connected with Yamaha business activities as "a priority in all work," and shall work together toward promoting the creation of labor environments that are healthy, safe, and comfortable.

 Health and Safety Management Structure and Activity Guidelines